eofoneta/eofoneta/README.md

 - 👯 I’m looking to collaborate on **Ai integrated solutions.**

-- 👨‍💻 Some of my projects are available at [eofoneta.vercel.app](eofoneta.vercel.app)
+- 👨‍💻 Some of my projects are available here

 - 📫 How to reach me **eofoneta@gmail.com**